cool9203/NQueen/README.md

 ---

 **fast_version.cpp** : use Hill-Climbing Algorithm for eight queens, **but is unstable**, maybe restart many times.
-evaluation function is calculate slope.
+evaluation function is calculate slope. time complex=O(n)
 if local optimum than restart.

 | n  | execution time | restart times|one epoch execution time|